trevorsaudi/trevorsaudi.github.io/content/posts/2024-06-11_asd/index.md

 <img src="/posts/2024-06-11_asd/images/certificate.png">

-- Since this is a self signed SSL for testing purposes, you can install the security certificate on the victim as shown:
+- Since this is a self-signed SSL for testing purposes, you can install the security certificate on the victim as shown:

 <img src="/posts/2024-06-11_asd/images/installcert.png">